 The most important thing a local business owner can do is to accurately fill out your Google My Business profile, include your Name/Address/Phone Number (NAP) on the pages of your website, build consistent citations on other websites, and then build links with good anchor text.
 Beyond that, you should consult an SEO agency such as Evolving Interactive for more help strengthening your site’s signals.

+If your business is struggling to adjust to Google’s newest update, reach out to our SEO team.
 As always if you have any questions or concerns, please contact us at firstname.lastname@example.org.